ITpC/LAppS/LAppS_Protocol_Specification.md

 {"cid" : 0}.
 Responses on CCH MAY NOT appear out of order.
 All OONs MUST take place on different channels then CCH.
 Thus CCH is reserved for Request-Response half duplex communications.
-The purpose of the channel is to provide the Client with possibility to distinguish Server Responses from OON, those MAY take place out of requested order.
+The purpose of the channel is to provide the Client with possibility to distinguish Server Responses from OONs, those MAY take place out of requested order.
 For example the server  MAY broadcast messages to the clients in the  same time some Clients are awaiting Response on CCH.
 The broadcast message MAY appear before the Response to expected Request, though the